AppsFlyerSDK/Unity/README.md

 Whats new:

-V-4.8
+V-4.9.3
-- Updated iOS native SDK to v4.4.1
+- Updated iOS native SDK to v4.5.0
-- Updated Android native SDK to v4.3.7
+- Updated Android native SDK to v4.4.0
+- Fixed issue with Unity 4.x.x
+- Added additional parameters to the validate in app purchase.

 Installation instructions for the AppsFlyer's plugin: